 Here in Spain, the fish and seafood is the best in Europe.
-But how do you know what you’re ordering when the menu is in Spanish?
+But how do you know you’re ordering the best fish when the menu is in Spanish?

-There’s a bewildering variety on offer, but I’ve listed English translations below for every fish I’ve come across so far in Spain – though I’m sure I’ve missed a few!
-To check out the different ways fish dishes are cooked here in Spain, tap here.
+I’ve listed English translations below (in alphabetical order) for every fish I’ve come across in Spain – though I’m sure I’ve missed a few!

 * signifies fish landed in our town, Villajoyosa (La Vila Joiosa) on the Costa Blanca.
 Look for the Cofradia de Pescadores logo in restaurants or fish shops to buy from local boats.

 - Aguja – this translates as garfish, which I’ve never heard of.
 They’re a distinctive looking fish with a small spike on the snout, rather like a tiny marlin.
 They’re about the size of a big anchovy.
 Quite spiny but plenty of flavour (so I’m told by our local pescadería!)